Update, opportunities from NIA's Office of Special Populations

 Research applications earn awards

 The NIA Health Disparities Research Framework continues to serve as an anchor for stimulating health disparities research related to aging.
-Check out our new video that explains the utility of this important tool.
 We recently collaborated with colleagues at the National Institute of Dental and Craniofacial Research to publish a perspective on oral health disparities.

 As we noted in a previous blog, the Office of Special Populations teamed with the NIA Division of Aging Biology and the National Institute on Minority Health and Health Disparities to develop the funding opportunity announcement (FOA), PA-17-164 Aging Biology Research to Address Health Disparities.
 This FOA focuses on the biological level of analysis of the Framework and stimulated research supplement proposals on cellular, physiological, and genetic processes that enable the consequences of harsh environmental conditions to become biologically embedded.
 NIA and NIMHD have just made the first six awards in response to this FOA, which is no longer active.
 Projects range from tests of stress/social adversity on multiple biomarkers of accelerated biological aging to the development of a social stress model to investigate the effect of psychological stress in aged mice on inflammation and control of tuberculosis infection.
 We look forward to results from these innovative research projects!